rodekruis/IBF-system/README.md

 ### Using Docker

 ```
-docker-compose -f docker-compose.yml up -d # for production
+docker compose -f docker-compose.yml up -d # for production

-docker-compose up -d # for development (NOTE: this does not start the ibf-dashboard)
+docker compose up -d # for development (NOTE: this does not start the ibf-dashboard)

-docker-compose -f docker-compose.yml -f docker-compose.override.yml up -d # for development (same as previous line)
+docker compose -f docker-compose.yml -f docker-compose.override.yml up -d # for development (same as previous line)

 ```